Alexander Sims (racing driver): Formula E

 In May 2017, Sims was present at the Monaco ePrix as a stand-by option for Robin Frijns.
 Later that month, he was announced as a development driver for MS Amlin Andretti for the 2017-18 season.
 He would join BMW for Season 5, partnering Antonio Felix Da Costa.
 At the final race of the season at the 2019 New York City ePrix Sims claimed pole position and the first podium of his Formula E career finishing 2nd.
 Returning with BMW for the 2019–20 Formula E season, Sims won his first race in Formula E at race 2 of the 2019 Diriyah ePrix.

-In August 2020, it was announced that Sims would replace Jerome D’Ambrosio at Mahindra Racing for the 2020–21 Formula E season, who retired from competitive racing to become deputy team principal at Venturi Racing.
+In August 2020, it was announced that Sims would replace Jérôme d'Ambrosio at Mahindra Racing for the 2020–21 Formula E season, who retired from competitive racing to become deputy team principal at Venturi Racing.
 Sims ended the season with a podium in the 2021 Rome ePrix, five point scoring finishes, and 54 points, enough for 19th at the end of the year standings.
 For 2022, Sims would stay with Mahindra, but this time partnered by Oliver Rowland.
+Sims departed from Formula E after the end of the 2021-22 season.